PowerKiKi/qTranslate/readme.txt

 Stable tag: 2.2.1
 Donate Link: http://www.qianqin.de/qtranslate/contribute/

-Adds userfriendly multilingual content support into Wordpress.
+Adds userfriendly multilingual content management support into Wordpress.

 == Description ==

 Writing multilingual content is already hard enough, why make the plugin even more complicated?
+I created qTranslate to let Wordpress have an easy to use interface for managing a multilingual web site.

 qTranslate makes creation of multilingual content as easy as working with a single language.

+- One-Click-Switching between the languages - Change the language as easy as switching between Visual and HTML
+- No need for adding special characters or strings to seperate your multilingual texts! - qTranslate will handle them almost everywhere for you
-- No need to edit the plugin file to get your language working! - Use the comfortable Configuration Page
+- No need to edit the plugin file to get your language working! - Use the comfortable and intuitive Configuration Page
-- No more adding language tags into your text! - Let qTranslate handle them for you
-- No more problems with `<!--more-->` or `<!--nextpage-->` tags in multilingual content! - qTranslate will make them work the way you want it
+- Comes with many languages already builtin! - English, German, Simplified Chinese and a lot of others
-- Add your own language in seconds! - Thanks to the comfortable Configuration Page
+- Add your language in seconds! - Thanks to the simplistic Configuration Page
+- Multilingual dates out of the box - Translates dates and time for you.
 - Comes with a lot of languages already builtin! - English, German, Simplified Chinese and a lot of others
 - No more juggling with .mo-files! - qTranslate will download them automatically for you
+- Choose one of 3 Modes to make your URLs pretty and SEO-friendly. - The everywhere compatible `?lang=en`, simple and beautiful `/en/foo/` or nice and neat `en.yoursite.com`

 qTranslate supports infinite languages, which can be easily added/modified/deleted via the comfortable Configuration Page.
 All you need to do is activate the plugin and start writing the content!